 In Louisiana, he coached numerous Louisiana State Rowing Championship crews.
 In 1994 he coached NSU to a gold medal at the SIRA regatta in the WN4+.

-He and his wife of twenty-nine years, Christi, live in Wichita, Kansas.
+He and his wife of thirty years, Christi, live in Wichita, Kansas.
 They have two adult children, Ellen and Nolan who also live in Wichita.
 The family is also a member of Emanuel Baptist Church of Wichita.